 For a full list of course offerings, visit MSID’s website here.

 MSID participants live with host families throughout the program.
 The homestay is an important venue for practicing French and for gaining insights into Senegalese culture.
 Meals consist of fish and rice at least once every day, with few fruits and vegetables.

 Classroom and office facilities are located in a one-story complex called the West African Research Center (WARC), located a few miles from downtown.
 Most students study either at WARC or at other nearby libraries.
 A number of computers are also available at the program facilities.

-Students pay Allegheny tuition, the off-campus fee ($800), room (Allegheny double room charge) and Allegheny meal plan C. This covers program tuition, fees, room, most meals, international travel insurance and field trips (where applicable).
-Not included are visas, passport, some meals, airfare, pre-departure immunizations and personal expenses.
-Allegheny financial aid, except work/study, is applied to program costs.
-Allegheny College will arrange payment of the $400 program deposit required by MSID (applied to total cost), but students are responsible for the $50 application fee.
+Students pay Allegheny tuition, the off-campus fee ($800), room (Allegheny double room charge), and the Gator Blue Allegheny meal plan.
+This covers program tuition, fees, housing, most meals, international travel insurance, and field trips (where applicable).
+Not included are visas, passports, some meals, airfare, pre-departure immunizations, and personal expenses.
+Allegheny financial aid, except for work/study, is applied to program costs.
+Allegheny College will arrange payment of the $400 program deposit required by MSID (applied to the total cost), but students are responsible for the $50 application fee.